ViennaTools/ViennaRay/README.md

 cd ViennaRay
 mkdir build && cd build
 cmake .. -DCMAKE_INSTALL_PREFIX=/path/to/your/custom/install/
-make # this will install embree the first time it is called and might take a while make install
+make # this will install Embree the first time it is called and might take a while make install
 ```

 This will install the necessary headers and CMake files to the specified path.
 If DCMAKE_INSTALL_PREFIX is not specified, it will be installed to the standard path for your system, usually /usr/local/ .

-## Installing with embree already installed on the system
+## Installing with Embree already installed on the system

-If you want to use your own install of embree, just specify the directory in CMake:
+If you want to use your own install of Embree, just specify the directory in CMake:

 ```
 git clone github.com/ViennaTools/ViennaRay.git